 Eating rice can help give you the energy boost you need to power through your day.

-Rice is also a good source of B vitamins, which are essential for converting food into energy.
-So, if you find yourself reaching for a bag of rice more often than usual, it might be time to up your intake of B vitamins.
+Rice is also a good source of B vitamins, essential for converting food into energy.
+So, if you reach for a bag of rice more often than usual, it might be time to increase your B vitamin intake.

 The difference between white rice and brown rice